Abdulhaleem-6/youtube-file-sync/README.md

     cdk deploy
     ```

-The CDK will now build your TypeScript, build the Docker image, push it to your private ECR, and deploy all the AWS resources.
+The CDK will now build your TypeScript, create the Docker image, push it to your private ECR, and deploy all the AWS resources.

-Example End-to-End Flow 1.
-EventBridge triggers the youtube-search Lambda hourly.
-2. The Lambda queries YouTube and sends new video IDs to SQS.
-3. The SQS queue invokes youtube-downloader.
-4. The downloader fetches cookies, downloads the video, uploads it to S3, and logs it in DynamoDB.
+### Example End-to-End Flow

+1. **EventBridge** triggers the `youtube-search` Lambda hourly.
+2. The Lambda queries YouTube and sends new video IDs to **SQS**.
+3. The SQS queue invokes the `youtube-downloader`.
+4. The downloader fetches cookies, downloads the video, uploads it to **S3**, and logs it in **DynamoDB**.